Aleksiux/daily-reports/README.md

 Finally, you can generate the final report.

 ## Note<br>
-Make sure to replace host, user, password, and any other relevant parameters with your actual database connection details.
+Make sure to replace host, user, password, and any other relevant parameters with your actual database connection details.<br>
-The best way to add them is to store in .env file.
+The best way to add them is to store in .env file.<br>
-There is an example how CSV generated named with _receipt.csv extension.
+There is an example how CSV generated named with _receipt.csv extension.<br>
 Feel free to reach out if you encounter any issues or need further assistance.